OmriN7/tmf/README.md

 - Hamburger Navabr w/ all pages + add link to source code
 - Font rendering on chrome -- look into webkit stuff.
 - Add open graph metatags & Open twitter card metatags
+- Possibly change the bg of the third stirpe in the homepage.
+GeT_RighT's forehead is a little too bright...